Adding a Sending Avatar on my Emails

 Adding a sending avatar on a secondary domain

-Maybe you want to send all of your email from a distinguishable secondary domain (ex. mail.email.com instead of email.com).
-Sending email from this secondary domain will not automatically pull in your sending avatar that was setup above.
+And now you want to send all of your email from a distinguishable secondary domain (ex. mail.email.com instead of email.com).
+Unfortunately, sending email from this secondary domain will not automatically pull in your sending avatar that was setup above.

 1. Log into your Google Admin console (note: You will need to sign in with an administrator account for this to work.)